Mundesley RNLI Lifeboat Station

 Mundesley RNLI Lifeboat Station was located in Mundesley, a village approximately 7 mi south-east of Cromer, on the north-east coast of Norfolk.

-A lifeboat was first stationed at Mundesley by the Cromer Lifeboat Committee (CLC) in 1811, control passing over to the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NSA) in 1823.
+A lifeboat was first stationed at Mundesley by the 'Cromer Lifeboat Committee' (CLC) in 1811, control passing over to the 'Norfolk Association for Saving the Lives of Shipwrecked Mariners' (NSA) in 1823.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1857.

-After operating for 84 years, Mundesley RNLI Lifeboat Station closed in 1895.
+Mundesley RNLI Lifeboat Station closed temporarily in 1891, and permanently in 1895.

 77 years later, a lifeboat service was established once again at Mundesley.
 The independently run Mundesley Volunteer Inshore Lifeboat was established in 1972.
 For information of the current service, please see: